 At the request of Enron International Inc. ("EI"), Enron Capital & Trade Resources Corp. ("ECT") has agreed to execute a total return swap transaction ("Transaction") with Samba, Inc. (the "Company") in connection with a project financing transaction that EI is arranging for Terraco and Elektro-Eletricidade e Servicios S.A. ("Elektro") for the distribution of electric energy between the federal government of Brazil and Elektro located in Brazil.
 The confirmation for the Transaction ("Confirmation") is hereby attached as Exhibit 1.

 The Transaction has two components: a fixed rate/Libor rate swap ("Base Swap") and a "Political Risk Event" swap ("Risk Swap").
-The Base Swap is composed of amounts computed pursuant to the definition of Fixed Amount, Annex A and the definition of Floating Amount in the Confirmation.
-The Risk Swap is composed of amounts computed pursuant to clause (ii) of the definition of Fixed Amount and § 2.5 of the Confirmation.
+The Base Swap is composed of amounts computed pursuant to the definition of Fixed Amount, Annex A, Annex B and the definition of Floating Amount in the Confirmation.
+The Risk Swap is composed of amounts computed pursuant to the definition of Fixed Amount and § 2.5 of the Confirmation.

 The purpose of this Memorandum is to set forth the mutual understandings between EI and ECT of the allocation of benefits and obligations in connection with the Transaction.
 Such allocations are as follows: